Main Content

 Thursday, April 30, 2026

 Funders want to see the impact of their funding before, during, and after the proposal and funding cycle.
-This course is designed to help participants effectively document and share their project impact.
+This session is designed to help you effectively document and share your project impact.

 Meet Your Instructor